 What is combination skin?

-For example, you might have a super oily forehead and nose that are prone to congested pores, shininess, and even redness but at the same time have cheeks that are so dry they flake and have a dull appearance.
+Combination skin is just that– a combination of different skin types.
+Usually, it means an oily t-zone and dry or normal skin everywhere else.
+For example, you might have a super oily forehead and nose that are prone to congested pores, shininess, and even redness, but at the same time have cheeks that are so dry they flake and have a dull appearance.

 How do I know if I have combination skin?
 What are the signs of combination skin?

-Most people with combination skin can pretty much tell by looking if they have it.
+Is your skin more than just dry, or just oily?
+That is combination skin.
 Pores on the nose are sometimes visible or even clogged while other parts of the skin literally flake from dryness.
-Similarly, you may have areas on the skin that go haywire when exposed to comedogenic products while other parts seem capable of withstanding anything.
+Similarly, you may have areas on the skin that are more prone to breakouts, while other parts seem capable of withstanding anything.

 What products should I use if I have combination skin?

-Combination skin is all about balance—making sure the oils in the oily parts of the skin are balanced, while making sure the dry parts get enough moisture.
+Combination skin is all about balance—making sure the oily areas of the skin are balanced, while making sure the dry parts are well-moisturized.

-A toner that controls excess oil and hydrates the dry parts is an easy, quick way to make sure you’re tending to all parts of your skin.
-Also, think about using a powder cleanser on your t-zone from time to time or if weather changes are making those oily parts exceptionally oily.
+A toner that controls excess oil and hydrates the dry parts is a quick way to make sure you’re tending to all parts of your skin.

 What ingredients should combination skin types look for?

-- Rosemary Leaf Extract – This antioxidant will help keep your skin smooth and calm!
+- Rosemary Leaf Extract is an antioxidant that will help keep your skin smooth and calm.